 • Locating, reviewing, synthesizing, and reporting literature relevant to an action research project

 • Collecting and analyzing data, interpreting results, and reporting findings

 • Implications for systematic use of local data to inform and document improvement decisions at the school, program, or classroom level

-A two-textbook package is required for this course:
+- Textbooks: A two-textbook package is required for this course:

 Hendricks, C.C.
 (2009).
 Improving Schools Through Action Research: A Comprehensive Guide for Educators.
 Boston, MA: Pearson Education.

 Johnson, A.P.
 (2009).
 What Every Teacher Should Know About Action Research.
 Boston, MA: Pearson Education.

 - Course Readings, Online Resources, and Other Purchases: Readings and complementary resources are available on the Blackboard site or are to be researched as needed by participants depending on particular interests and nature of the project expected to be complete in the course.
 Below is a sample of readings and online resources.

 Council for Education Policy, Research and Improvement.
 (2004).
 Career and Professional Education: Preparing Florida Students for the Knowledge Economy.
 Tallahassee, FL: Author.